growr-xyz/growr-documentation/specification/2-3-user-setup.md

 ## User setup

-Currently, Growr User service supports 5 type of users:
+Currently, the Growr User service supports 5 types of users:

-- _Node operator (super-admin):_ manages growr node configuration.
+- _Node operator (super-admin):_ manages the Growr node configuration.
-- _Originator admin:_ manages projects, lending and funding parameters, monitors the performance.
+- _Originator admin:_ manages projects, lending and funding parameters, and monitors the performance.
 - _Originator agent:_ manages operations with the borrowers.
 - _Investor:_ discovers and invests in projects.
-- _Borrower:_ onboards and subscribes for lending services.
+- _Borrower:_ onboards and subscribes to lending services.

 ### User invitation